eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 4.
 NHG ID change for route convergence<figcaption>
 </figure>

+TODO: How to keep the NHG ID unchanged for a recursive NHG? in zebra_nhe_find()?

 ### Fast Convergence for Route Withdrawal
 As the case of recursive routes for EVPN underlay